Information Elicitation for Bayesian Auctions: When Everything Is Known by Somebody

 As we have seen, the amount of revenue our mechanisms generate increases with $k$, the amount of knowledge in the system.
-If the knowledge graph is only $k$-bounded for some small $k$, but reflects certain combinatorial structures, good revenue may also be generated by leveraging such structures.
+If the knowledge graph is only $k$-informed for some small $k$, but reflects certain combinatorial structures, good revenue may also be generated by leveraging such structures.
 In this subsection we consider single-good auctions, so a player's value $v_i$ is a single number rather than a vector.
-Following Lemma \ref{lem:add:IM} in Appendix \ref{app:known:additive}, for any $k\geq 1$, when there is a single item and the knowledge graph is $k$-bounded, mechanism $\cM_{CSIM}$ is a $\tau_k$-approximation to the optimal Bayesian mechanism of Myerson \cite{myerson1981optimal}.
-Below we construct a crowdsourced Bayesian mechanism that is {\em nearly optimal} under a natural structure of the knowledge graph.
+Following Lemma \ref{lem:add:IM} in Appendix \ref{app:known:additive}, for any $k\geq 1$, when there is a single item and the knowledge graph is $k$-informed, mechanism $\cM_{IEIM}$ is a $\tau_k$-approximation to the optimal Bayesian mechanism of Myerson \cite{myerson1981optimal}.
+Below we construct an information elicitation mechanism that is {\em nearly optimal} under a natural structure of the knowledge graph.

 More precisely, recall that a directed graph is {\em strongly connected} if there is a directed path from any node~$i$ to any other node~$i'$.
 Intuitively, in a knowledge graph this means that for any two players Alice and Bob, Alice knows a guy who knows a guy ... who knows Bob.
 Also recall that a directed graph is {\em 2-connected} if it remains strongly connected after removing any single node and the adjacent edges.
 In a knowledge graph, this means there does not exist a crucial player as an ``information hub'', without whom the players will split into two parts, with one part having no information about the other.
-It is easy to see that strong connectedness and 2-connectedness respectively imply 1-boundedness and 2-boundedness, but not vice versa.
-In fact, a graph of $n$ nodes can be $(\lfloor\frac{n}{2}\rfloor-1)$-bounded without being connected.
+It is easy to see that a knowledge graph being strong connected (or 2-connected respectively) implies it being 1-informed (or 2-informed respectively), but not vice versa.
+In fact, a graph of $n$ nodes can be $(\lfloor\frac{n}{2}\rfloor-1)$-informed without being connected.

-When the knowledge graph is 2-connected, we construct the {\em Crowdsourced Myerson} mechanism $\cM_{CSM}$ in Mechanism~\ref{alg:myerson}.
+When the knowledge graph is 2-connected, we construct the {\em information elicitation Myerson} mechanism $\cM_{IEM}$ in Mechanism~\ref{alg:myerson}.
 Recall that Myerson's mechanism maps each player $i$'s reported value~$b_i$ to the {\em (ironed) virtual value}, $\phi_i(b_i; \cD_i)$.
 It runs the second-price mechanism with reserve price~0 on virtual values and maps the resulting ``virtual price'' back to the winner's value space, as his price.